 What is Delirium?

-Delirium is a term that means “sudden confusion.” it refers to an abrupt, rapid change in mental function that goes well beyond the typical forgetfulness of aging.
-This syndrome has also been called acute confusional state, toxic psychosis, metabolic encephalopathy, or acute organic brain syndrome.
-Delirium is a result of abnormal functioning of the brain.
+Delirium is a term that means “sudden confusion.” it refers to a new change in mental function that goes well beyond the typical forgetfulness of aging.
+This syndrome has also been called acute confusional state, toxic metabolic encephalopathy, altered mental status, or acute organic brain syndrome.
+Delirium can be thought of as acute brain failure.

-Many of the characteristics of delirium are the same as those for dementia, but delirium develops far more suddenly and is more often reversible when its causes are identified and treated.
+Many of the characteristics of delirium are the same as those for dementia, but delirium develops far more suddenly and can be reversible when its causes are identified and treated.
 The differences between these two conditions are described more fully later in this chapter.
-People with dementia are also at high risk of developing delirium, and the two conditions often occur together.
+People with dementia are at high risk of developing delirium, and the two conditions often exist together.
 Whenever the behavior or thinking of a person with dementia suddenly gets much worse, particularly if the person is sick or in hospital, the cause is likely to be delirium.

 A sudden change in mental function in an older person is a serious situation that requires the attention of a healthcare professional.